akeed669/userManagementCrudProject/README.md

-# Check the README file in the node server project (regarding environment file config)
+## Check the README file in the node server project (regarding environment file config)

+### Clone the project into your local machine

-# Run the below commands to initialize the local configuration file and to fetch all the data from the linked projects
+### Run the below commands to initialize the local configuration file and to fetch all the data from the linked projects

-    git submodule init
+#### git submodule init

-    git submodule update
+#### git submodule update

-# Run the below command to build, create/recrate the images and attach them to containers and create a network and volume as defined in the docker-compose.yml file
+### Run the below command to build, create/recrate the images and attach them to containers and create a network and volume as defined in the docker-compose.yml file

-    docker-compose up --build
+#### docker-compose up --build

-# Run the below command to stop and remove the containers, images, network and volume created by the up command
+### Run the below command to stop and remove the containers, images, network and volume created by the up command

-    docker-compose down
+#### docker-compose down